Anoobis5/Module_1/README.md

 1. A box-and-whisker plot about Kickstarter Goals and Pledges in the United States prior to launching Louise's _Fever_ campaign.
 Providing more information regarding Goals and Pledges in correlation to their outcome could have guided Louise to alter her goal, potentially affecting her success rate.
 2. We could analyze the average donations by time to both help determine when people are more willing to donate, and what some good values for pledges for her campaign could be.nalyzing data on average donations along with the average pledge amounts at certain times of the year could give us information on whether the time a campaign was created, along with the campaign length, could affect how backers donated.
 Donations could be affected by outside limiting factors such as Tax season, Christmas time, etc. This could result in people being more generous or more hesitant with their donations.
 3. We could have added a chart defining campaign length and what constitutes a 'short' time vs a 'long' campaign.
 However, since Louise's campaign came close to reaching it's goal in a short period of time, there may have been other factors that hindered her success other than the length of the campaign.

--Other tables and graphs we could create are: bar graph of theater, musical, play kickstarters with success/live/fail/canceled results